-Animal-based proteins are generally more digestible than plant-based proteins.
-However, it’s not enough to feed your cat a cooked egg or some muscle meat.
+Animal-based proteins are more digestible than plant-based proteins.
+However, it’s not enough to feed your cat a cooked egg or muscle meat.

-- The ‘quality’ of the meat in your chosen cat food – particularly how the meat was processed.
+- The ‘quality’ of the meat in your chosen cat food, especially how the meat was processed.

-- The number of meats being used in one cat food – too much variety can be overwhelming for a sensitive stomach.
+- The number of meats being used in one cat food.
+Too much variety can be overwhelming for a cat’s sensitive stomach.

-- Whether the meat in your cat’s food mimics their natural prey.
-Could they catch it in real life?
+- Whether the meat in your cat’s food mimics its natural prey.
+Could it catch this type of prey in real life?

-- The age and health status of your cat – cats have different protein requirements throughout their lifespan.
+- The age and health status of your cat.
+Felines have different protein requirements throughout their lifespan.

 - Larger stools than normal

 - Poop is smellier than usual

 - Loose stools

 - A reluctance to eat the food provided

 If these symptoms carry on for more than a day or two, you should introduce a more digestible cat food.
 If symptoms such as diarrhea and vomiting persist for over 24 hours, you should see your vet.